 CONCLUSIONS

 Comprehending the climate factors variability specifically precipitation and temperature is essential in determining the impact of climate change on land suitability for surface irrigation.
-This is essential in irrigation planning for the areas which faces erratic rainfall like Kilosa district in Morogoro Tanzania.
-The primary goal of this study was to assess the variation for the future period of the district.
+This is essential in irrigation planning for areas that facing erratic rainfall like Kilosa district in Morogoro Tanzania.
 The findings revealed a significant variation influenced by different climate scenarios.
-During the baseline period, about 796,024.48(53.36%) hectares of the area was recommended for surface irrigation while the remaining 695,775.52(46.64%) hectares of the area was not recommended.
+During the baseline period, about 796,024.48(53.36%) hectares of the area were recommended for surface irrigation while the remaining 695,775.52(46.64%) hectares of the area were not recommended.
 Under the mitigation scenario RCP 4.5 (2011-2035), the recommended area was reduced to 673,249.34(45.13%) hectares while the area which was not recommended was increased to 818,550.66(54.87%) hectares.
 In the business-as-usual scenario RCP 8.5 (2011-2035), the recommended area was reduced to 650,126.44(43.58%) hectares while the area which was not recommended was increased to 841,673.56(56.42%) hectares.
 These assessments revealed that precipitation and temperature variability significantly affected the suitability of land for surface irrigation.

 COMPETING INTERESTS DISCLAIMER: